hgoolee/text-mining-project/README.md

 1. created `countWordOccurrence.py`
    * count the occurrence of the given substring in each article
 1. created `WebScraper` folder and added `collector` module - not going to be used

+### 0618
+1. added files in `sentimentAnalysis` folder from our original module
+1. updated `englishDictionarySentimentAnalyzer.py` file
+   * can conduct Sentiment Analysis by size of the window
+1. created `test_englishDictionarySentimentAnalyzer.py` file in `sentimentAnalysis` folder
+1. changed the structure of `data` folder
+   * created `final` folder to save only the final data
+   * created `original` folder to save only the original data
+1. edited `mongo_insert.py` file
+1. updated *lemmatizer* and *ngram* module in `preprocess` folder